betty-alagwu/share-me-social-app/readme.md

 <hr />
 </div>

 ShareMe Social App is a website project designed to allow users to share interesting images with their friends and family.
-The website includes various features such as the ability to  share posts, comment on posts, like and save posts.
+The website includes various features such as the ability to  share posts, comment on posts, download posts, and save posts.

 <br/>